 - convictions relating to an offence from the prescribed list

-- where the individual has more than one conviction all convictions will be included on the certificate, namely no conviction will be filtered. (this rule is currently subject to an appeal)
+- where the individual has more than one conviction all convictions will be included on the certificate, namely no conviction will be filtered (NB: 2019 edit this rule is subject to revision by the government)